In last-gasp maneuver, Trump campaign tries to invalidate thousands of votes as Wisconsin recount gets underway

 The recount must conclude no later than Dec.
 1, when the election is scheduled to be certified.
 At that point, the president’s campaign could file a lawsuit over its rejected challenges — potentially delaying certification.

 Trump’s aggressive posture in Wisconsin comes as his efforts to undo Biden’s national victory with false claims of widespread fraud have met with defeat after defeat, including in a withering ruling Saturday by a federal judge in Pennsylvania, who rejected the campaign’s efforts to stop that state from certifying its election results.
+The Trump campaign filed an appeal Sunday.

 The president’s team is scrambling to try to head off other states from finalizing their vote tallies, filing a request late Saturday for another recount in Georgia and calling on Michigan’s state board of canvassing not to certify the vote when it meets Monday.